Arizona Pool Leagues

 e.
 On the flip side of that coin it is not customary for a player to show up and expect to play all three of their games first and then leave.
 It is at the discretion of the opposing team to allow this to happen.
 This is why we have subs.

 f.
 If both Team Captains agree, a team match may be rescheduled for a different time (forfeit rule not in effect).
 The League Operator must be notified and give approval.
+This must be done 24 hours prior to the match.
+You cannot reschedule a match the night of the match.

 g.
 Both teams must still pay full weekly fees.

 h.
 Each forfeited game counts as 10 points.
 If a team is short one player the opposing team receives 30 points.
 If two players are absent the opposing team is awarded 60 points.
 If the entire team forfeits the opposing team will receive 90 points for the victory.
-If the team that forfeited the match subsequently withdraws from the league, resulting in a bye, the team that received the 90 forfeit points will have the score changed to 70 for the bye.
+Team forfeits are not recorded in the standings until the team plays its next match.
+If the team that forfeited the match subsequently withdraws from the league, resulting in a bye, the team that received the 90 forfeit points will have the match rescheduled with a new opponent.

 i.
 Deliberate forfeits will not be tolerated.
 If the League Operator/Board of Governors is satisfied that the receiving team conspired to receive deliberate forfeit points, then the points would not be counted.
 Depending upon the situation and evidence, either or both teams would be subject to other penalties.